-Further details on MSCI ESG Research, on the business activities and screens, please refer to the Index methodology available on msci.com.
+\Further details on MSCI ESG Research, on the business activities and screens, please refer to the Index methodology available on msci.com.

-MSCI ESG Ratings provides research, analysis and ratings of how well companies manage environmental, social and governance risks and opportunities.
+\\MSCI ESG Ratings provides research, analysis and ratings of how well companies manage environmental, social and governance risks and opportunities, please refer to msci.com for further information.

-MSCI ESG Controversies provides assessments of controversies concerning the negative environmental, social, and/or governance impact.
+\\\MSCI ESG Controversies provides assessments of controversies concerning the negative environmental, social, and/or governance impact, please refer to msci.com for further information.